DaRandomCube/DaRandomCube/README.md

 telegram account: t.me/anasTheSuperUserGuy

-accepting friend requests **only from muslims**, dm is still open for all
+accepting friend requests **only from muslims**, dm is still open for all via the server link above